 Students can borrow money from the government to help cover their college expenses.
 There are different types of student loans available, but they all must be paid back with interest.
 If you believe you’ll need a student loan to help pay for college, and many students do, you should consider government student loans because they offer lower interest rates.
 You can learn more about loans here.

 Cypress College participates in the federal government’s work-study program.
 This program offers paid part-time jobs to help students pay for part of their college costs.
-There are many different types of work-study jobs available through Cypress College, including lab assistant, office assistant, grounds person, and teacher’s aid.
+There are many different types of work-study jobs available through Cypress College, such as lab assistant, office assistant, grounds person, and teacher’s aid.
 Learn more about work-study here.

 Scholarships are financial awards you don’t have to pay back.
 They can be awarded based on need, merit, major, and/or educational goals.
 You can use scholarships on top of financial aid to help pay for your college expenses.
 The Cypress College Foundations Office gives out a variety of scholarships to our students.
 Learn more about the scholarships available and how to apply here.